vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/update-corpus-enablement.md

 you update the `name`, `level` (document or part), `description`, whether the corpus is indexed, and the value `type`.

-## REST 2.0 Example
+## REST 2.0 URL

-### Update Corpus Enablement REST Endpoint Address
+### Update Corpus REST Endpoint Address

 <Config v="names.product"/> exposes a REST endpoint at the following URL
 to enable or disable a corpus:
 <code>https://<Config v="domains.rest.admin"/>/v2/corpora/:corpus_key</code>

-The API Playground shows the full [Update Corpus Enablement](/docs/rest-api/update-corpus) REST definition.
+The API Playground shows the full [Update Corpus](/docs/rest-api/update-corpus) REST definition.

 ## gRPC Example